 Complaints against Supervisors

 Complaints alleging a violation of law by a supervisor may be made to the Superintendent or designee.
-Complaints alleging a violation of law by the Superintendent may be made directly to the Board or designee.
+Complaint forms alleging a violation of law by the Superintendent may be submitted directly to the Board or designee.

 General Provisions